MeFinance

 Costs Beyond the Car Price

-- Delivery or Destination Charges – Some sellers charge for transporting the vehicle to the dealership.
+• Delivery or destination charges – Fees to cover transporting the vehicle to the dealership.

 Smart Financing Tips